Facts and Figures

 - Asia-Pacific Basin Area Health Education Center (AHEC)

 - Asia-Pacific Institute of Tropical Medicine and Infectious Diseases

 - Center for Clinical Skills

 - Center for Native and Pacific Health Disparities Research

 The 2005 opening of the JABSOM Kaka‘ako Campus, with construction funded by Tobacco Master Settlement Agreement monies designated by the Hawai‘i State Legislature, has strengthened the medical school.
 Prior to JABSOM’s move to Kaka‘ako, JABSOM ranked 111th in total NIH award dollars.
 In 2013, JABSOM ranked 85th out of 139 U.S. medical schools receiving NIH award dollars.

 For the last three years, JABSOM has ranked #1 in NIH research awards among community-based public medical schools (i.e., public medical schools without a university hospital).

 In FY2012, JABSOM ranked in the TOP 20 – alongside Stanford, Duke, UCSD, Yale, Johns Hopkins and others – for medical school faculty NIH awards per full-time faculty capita.
 It is the only public medical school with no university hospital in this upper echelon.

-The JABSOM SimTiki simulation center is one of only 13 simulation centers in the U.S. accredited for research, as well as education and teaching.
+In 2015, the JABSOM SimTiki simulation center became one of only 13 U.S. simulation centers at the time accredited for research, as well as education and teaching.